-Many self-publishing authors who know the value of placement use Publisher Rocket.
-It’s not free, but it is very useful.
+Many self-publishing authors know the value of placement.

-The program helps you find less competitive categories and keywords that are more likely to help you sell books.
+The best way is to find less competitive categories and search keywords that are more likely to help you sell books.

-You can also research books that are competitive to yours and investigate sales volume.
+With the right tools, you can also research books that are competitive with yours and investigate sales volume.

 For example, it suggests that the following sub-categories would perform much better than the main category.